mbernste/mbernste.github.io/_posts/2023-09-03-determinants_formula.md

 $$\text{Det}(\boldsymbol{A}) := \begin{cases} a_{1,1}a_{2,2} - a_{1,2}a_{2,1} & \text{if $m = 2$} \\ \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i}) & \text{if $m > 2$}\end{cases}$$

 We will start by assuming that there exists a function $\text{Det}: \mathbb{R}^{m \times m} \rightarrow \mathbb{R}$ that satisfies our three axioms and will subsequently prove a series of theorems that will build up to this final formula.
-Many of these theorems/lemmas will make heavy use of the fact that invertible matrices can be decomposed into the product of elementary matrices.
+Many of these theorems make heavy use of the fact that invertible matrices can be decomposed into the product of elementary matrices.
 For an in-depth discussion of elementary matrices, [see my previous post](https://mbernste.github.io/posts/row_reduction/).

-The Theorems required to derive this formula are outlined below. and their proofs are described in the Appendix to this post
+The Theorems required to derive this formula are outlined below. and their proofs are given in the Appendix to this post.

 <span style="color:#0060C6">**Theorem 1:** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times m}$, if we exchange any two column-vectors of $\boldsymbol{A}$ to form a new matrix $\boldsymbol{A}'$, then $\text{Det}(\boldsymbol{A}') = -\text{Det}(\boldsymbol{A})$</span>